rpahut/sloppaenabler/Readme.md

 An automated frontend for the ElevenLabs text-to-dialogue API.

 A simple, single page frontend for editing, generating and playing back dialogues using ElevenLabs text-to-dialogue API.
-It is intended to convert YouTube chat messages containing dialogue into audio and play it back.
+It is intended to convert the text from YouTube chat messages containing dialogue into audio and play it back.
 ![](screenshot.jpg)
 ## Features
 - A queue for dialogue texts